Extreme Heat

 Check twice a day on friends and family members who are elderly or have unique needs.

-Know the location of cooling spaces on the North Shore
+Know where to cool down on the North Shore

 Gather your supplies